 Now that we’ve reached the end of the list, here are some of the things worth noting before pulling the trigger on a Chromebook.

 - A cheap Chromebook may run fine but the experience may not be great.
-Avoid ARM Chromebooks and get something in the ballpark of $300 to $500.
+Avoid ARM Chromebooks (MediaTek, Qualcomm) and get something in the ballpark of $300 to $500.

-- Do no but open-box or refurbished Chromebooks since the perks they come with may have already been redeemed by the first user.
+- Do not buy open-box or refurbished Chromebooks since the perks they come with may have already been redeemed by the first user.

 - Avoid Chromebooks with eMMC storage but get one with an NVMe SSD.
-The storage is usually expandable on the latter.
+This way you can upgrade the storage later.

 - Skip ancient Chromebooks as they might not be supported for long.
 Newer Chromebooks are supported till 2032!